Singapore Permanent Residence – PTS Scheme

 - Form EP 152 duly completed and signed by your employer confirming that you are still working in the same company as declared in the application form.

-Upon successful submission of all documents and completing the formalities such as signing and finger print registration, you will be advised a date for collecting your National Registration Identity Card (NRIC).
-NRIC is very important document and you will be asked to produce this card during official transactions at government agencies and organizations such as hospital, banks, schools etc.
+Upon successful submission of all documents and completing the formalities such as signing and fingerprint registration, you will be advised a date for collecting your National Registration Identity Card (NRIC).
+NRIC is a very important document and you will be asked to produce this card during official transactions at government agencies and organizations such as hospitals, banks, schools etc.

 You must promptly inform your employer about your PR status so that you are included in the employer’s CPF contribution plan.
 You must also inform other relevant agencies such as banks, schools etc about your PR status so that the records are updated.

 In case your PR application is rejected, you can re-submit a fresh application after at least six months.
 If there is a significant change in your profile or information that can favorably affect your application, you may appeal to the ICA officer to reconsider your application.
 However, it is highly unlikely that the outcome of a rejected application will change on appeal unless the additional reason you provide and supporting documents you submit strongly promote your case.